GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/scripts/readme.md

 This is the Boilest workflow, and work that is currently outstanding

-# Phase One - Basics
-Phase one is a basic working pipeline

-## Start workflow
+# To Do List
 - [ ] Cron that checks the queue, and injects the find_files task if the queue is empty

-## Find Media Files

 - [x] Task that recusively searches directories based on file extensions
 - [x] For each file, calls the next step

-## Determine if the Media File needs to be prpocessed

 - [x] Function that calls FFprobe for the file, and determines next step
-- [x] For each file, calls the next step

-## Process the file

 - [x] Function that calls FFmpeg and processes the file
 - [x] Function that moves the encoded file into the source and deletes the soure file

-# Phase Two - Configuration & Logging
-Phase two will bring three major pieces to the workflow:
+- [x] Function that checks the files size of the new and old file
 - [x] Configuration based
-- [ ] Logging to container
+- [ ] Logging
-- [ ] Writing results to SQL
+- [ ] Writing results of the ffencode step to SQLite

-## Start workflow

-- [ ] Starts workflow based on a JSON configuration
+- [x] Starts workflow based on a JSON configuration
-- [ ] Posts events to teh container

-## Find Media Files

-- [ ] Appends found file to the JSON configuration
-- [ ] Posts events to teh container

-## Determine if the Media File needs to be prpocessed

-- [ ] Appends found file to the JSON configuration
-- [ ] Posts events to teh container
-- [ ] Checkpoints to see if the file is valid
+- [ ] Rewrite the FFProbe section to handle when a media file doesn't have a video, audio, or subtitle stream

-## Process the file
+- [ ] Expirement with AV1 film grain: https://www.google.com/search?q=av1+film+grain+synthesis+anime

-- [ ] Posts events to teh container
+- [ ] Expirement with subtitle settings
-- [ ] File validation
+- [ ] Experiement with audio codec settings
-- [ ] Pass JSON to the write SQL step
+- [ ] Django project

-## Write to the SQL

-- [ ] Posts events to teh container
+- [ ] UI Design
-- [ ] Write the JSON to SQlite
+- [ ] UI

-# Phase Three - GUI and Function Optimization
-TBD